- Faculty and Staff Directory

 Technical Assistance: Library staff are prepared to help with questions about Moodle, the learning system used by most GTU courses.
 The Moodle support email address is firstname.lastname@example.org.
 Your instructor will refer you to the most appropriate assistance for particular issues related to your course.
 Also, see the Technology Guide for Flex Students.

-For non-Moodle technology questions you may contact the PSR IT Helpdesk during business hours at (510) 849-8204 or email@example.com.
+For non-Moodle technology questions you may contact IT, email@example.com

 General Assistance & Support: The Office of Community & Continuing Education is the Flexible Learning home base.
 The Director is available to assist Flex students with online learning and technology questions, navigating PSR from afar, and connecting to PSR and GTU resources.